 Gena Milanesi is a self-taught painter whose work reflects a remastered reality through intense brushstrokes & movement.
 Her powerful color use & bold layers of paint function to achieve a distinct energy with oil, acrylic & other mixed mediums.
-A Los Angeles native with strong European roots, Milanesi constantly finds inspiration in her surroundings.
-Following the lead of highly acclaimed artists, namely Jonas Wood, Gerhard Richter, Leroy Neiman & Yves Klein, Milanesi aims to capture the intimate relationship between subject & artist with a straightforward style.
-While apparently simple at first glance, her work presents a simultaneous exploration of the contemporary that reoccurs showing concepts of newness & practices of the past.
+As a dual-citizen of the US & UK, she constantly retracts to her roots as a source of inspiration.
+Her work presents a simultaneous exploration of the contemporary that reoccurs showing concepts of newness & practices of the past.
 Her recent works interpret various imagery using monochromatic hues to underscore juxtaposed content in a straightforward manner.

-Milanesi's work adorns the walls of celebrities, professional athletes & notable executives, including Robert Shapiro, Jerry West, The Game, Anthony Anderson, & others.
-Highly influenced by the Yves Klein Archives, Milanesi recently collaborated with distinguished American soccer player Landon Donovan and American basketball player, Chris Paul.
-Both the athlete & artist employ the paint in a unique manner of contradicting energy with athletic equipment as if the image escapes the canvas.
-The applied concept to this body of work encompasses a complexity that captures multiple simultaneous dimensions in time through the spectrum of movement & rich hues.
+Milanesi's work adorns the walls of celebrities, professional athletes & notable executives, including Jerry West, The Game, Robert Shapiro, Anthony Anderson, & others.
+Highly influenced by the Yves Klein Archives, Milanesi collaborated with distinguished American soccer player Landon Donovan and American basketball player, Chris Paul where both the athlete & artist employ the paint in a unique manner of contradicting energy with athletic equipment as if the image escapes the canvas.
+The applied concept to this body of work encompasses a complexity that captures multiple simultaneous dimensions in time through the spectrum of movement & rich color scheme.